As featured in:

 You might be asking yourself, why should I bother hiring an arborist?
 Can’t I do the job myself, or hire a friend who has done their own tree care before?
 Well, it’s really not that simple.

 Arborists bring a wealth of knowledge and expertise and apply it to the care and maintenance of trees.
 Some say that they were born with a green thumb – and will take the necessary measures to keep your trees, shrubs, or plants alive and thriving.
 They have a deep understanding of botany and an ability to apply various techniques to provide the proper care to individual types of trees.
 This knowledge is instrumental to extending the life of your trees and minimizing the risk of disease or pests.

-The difference between an arborist and a certified arborist is–you guessed it–certified by a professional organization, such as the International Society of Arboriculture (ISA).
+The difference between an arborist and a professional arborist is–you guessed it– the level of professionalism.
 It is someone who is knowledgeable in the care for the maintenance of trees.
-To become an ISA certified arborist you must have passed your examination and have a minimum of 3 years working experience in tree care, or a degree in a related field.
-Certified arborists have been trained in all areas, including tree risk management, safe work practices, tree biology, and diagnoses, etc.
+Professional and experienced arborists are experienced in all areas, including tree risk management, safe work practices, tree biology, and diagnoses, etc.

 Safety first.
 Always.

 Working with professional arborists will give you peace of mind to know they have the knowledge and expertise to do the job and avoid dangerous situations or damage to your property.
 They are able to identify safety hazards and work towards preventing and correcting any problem areas before becoming headaches.